Mayora Indah: Mineral water factory dispute

 In 2014, residents of Pandeglang regency in Indonesia's Banten province began staging protests with the aim of expelling PT Tirta Fresindo Jaya, a subsidiary of Mayora Group, which planned to build a Le Minerale bottled water factory in Cadasari subdistrict that would tap groundwater from natural springs in the area.
-Residents argued they needed the groundwater for their daily supplies and irrigation needs.
-The protests culminated in February 2017, when the factory site was attacked, delaying construction activity.
-Protesters said their aspirations had been ignored by local officials and politicians.
-In response to initial protests, then-Pandeglang regent Erwin Kurtubi in November 2014 issued a letter to the president director of PT Tirta Fresindo Jaya to "stop investment activities", but the letter had no legal force and the company's activities continued.
-After Fresindo drilled and tested groundwater in early 2016, locals complained their water reservoirs had dwindled and agricultural irrigation was disrupted.
-Locals also claimed that a community consent letter for the factory contained falsified signatures.
-Residents whose names were collected for signatures were each reportedly paid Rp1 million in cash, minus Rp200,000 deducted per person for a mediator.
-Mayora spokesman Sribugo Suratmo said the community's concerns were unreasonable because the factory had obtained all necessary permits from the local government and would not interfere with surface wells.
+Residents argued that they needed groundwater for their daily supplies and irrigation needs.
+The protests culminated in February 2017 when the factory site was attacked, delaying construction activities.
+Protesters claimed that their aspirations had been ignored by local officials and politicians.
+In response to the initial protests, then-Pandeglang regent Erwin Kurtubi issued a letter in November 2014 to the president director of PT Tirta Fresindo Jaya, requesting that they "stop investment activities."
+However, the letter had no legal force, and the company's activities continued.
+After Fresindo drilled and tested groundwater in early 2016, locals complained that their water reservoirs had dwindled and agricultural irrigation was disrupted.
+Residents also alleged that a community consent letter for the factory contained falsified signatures.
+Those whose names were collected for signatures reportedly received Rp1 million in cash, with Rp200,000 deducted per person for a mediator.
+Mayora spokesman Sribugo Suratmo stated that the community's concerns were unreasonable because the factory had obtained all necessary permits from the local government and would not interfere with surface wells.
 The company also argued the factory would benefit the local economy and attract further investment.

 School children caffeine overdose

-On September 30, 2016, 34 high school students at Concord Technical Institute in Cebu City in the Philippines, were briefly hospitalized for caffeine overdose after they consumed free samples of Kopiko 78C bottled drink offered to them.
+On September 30, 2016, 34 high school students at Concord Technical Institute in Cebu City in the Philippines were briefly hospitalized for caffeine overdose after they consumed free samples of Kopiko 78°C bottled drink offered to them.
 Additionally, some students had reportedly consumed more than three or four bottles each.
-Doctors said children over 12 should only consume up to 70 milligrams of caffeine daily, whereas each bottle of Kopiko 78C contained 150 milligrams of caffeine.
+Doctors said children over 12 should only consume up to 70 milligrams of caffeine daily, whereas each bottle of Kopiko 78°C contained 150 milligrams of caffeine.
 A city councilor commented that the distributor of the free samples may be held liable for giving out coffee to minors.